Nuclear close calls: 1969: DPRK shootdown of U.S. EWAC aircraft

 A United States Lockheed EC-121 Warning Star early warning aircraft was shot down by a Democratic People's Republic of Korea (DPRK, i.e. North Korea) MiG-21, killing all 31 servicemen aboard.
 F-4 Phantom fighter-bomber jets at Kunsan Air Base were ordered to load B61 nuclear bombs and began preparations for a nuclear strike against the DPRK.
-The attack was to include the airfield from which the North Koreans had attacked the US aircraft.
+The attack was to include the airfield from which the North Koreans had attacked the U.S. aircraft.
 After a few hours, the order to stand down was given and the jets never took off.
 Reportedly, President Richard Nixon was drunk when he gave the order for a nuclear attack against the DPRK.
 The order to stand down was given on the advice of Secretary of State Henry Kissinger.

 1969: Sino-Soviet conflict

 In 1969, following the border conflict Battle of Zhenbao Island in March, the USSR considered a massive nuclear attack on China, targeting cities and nuclear facilities.
 It made military activity in the Russian Far East, and informed its allies and the United States of this potential attack.
 The Chinese government and archives were evacuated from Beijing while the People's Liberation Army scattered from its bases.
-The crisis abated when US Secretary of State Henry Kissinger informed the Soviet Union that an attack on China would be met by a US nuclear attack on 130 Soviet cities.
+The crisis abated when U.S. Secretary of State Henry Kissinger informed the Soviet Union that an attack on China would be met by a U.S. nuclear attack on 130 Soviet cities.
 According to the U.S. Department of State, one of the two main "after-the-fact explanations" for the Joint Chiefs of Staff Readiness Test conducted by the U.S. military in October 1969 was to deter a possible Soviet nuclear strike against the People's Republic of China.